 We sell our data and information management software applications and related services to large global enterprises, small and medium sized businesses, and government agencies.
-We sell through our worldwide direct sales force and our global network of distributors, value-added resellers, systems integrators, corporate resellers and original equipment manufacturer partners.
-As of March 31, 2019, we had 778 employees in sales and marketing.
-These employees are primarily located in North America, Europe, Australia and Asia.
+We sell through our worldwide direct sales force and our global network of distributors, value-added resellers, systems integrators, corporate resellers and OEM partners.
+As of March 31, 2020, we had 653 employees in sales and marketing located worldwide.

 We have a variety of marketing programs designed to create brand awareness and market recognition for our product offerings and for sales lead generation.
-Our marketing efforts include our annual customer conference (Commvault GO), active participation at trade shows, technical conferences and technology seminars; advertising; content development and distribution; public relations; social media; industry analyst relations; publication of technical and educational articles in industry journals; sales training; and preparation of competitive analyses.
+Our marketing efforts include active participation at trade shows, technical conferences and technology seminars; advertising; content development and distribution; public relations; social media; industry analyst relations; publication of technical and educational articles in industry journals; sales training; and preparation of competitive analyses.
 In addition, our strategic partners augment our marketing and sales campaigns through seminars, trade shows and joint public relations and advertising campaigns.
 Our customers and strategic partners provide references and recommendations that we often feature in external marketing activities.